AQUA EXPEDITIONS ©

 For more detailed information visit our When To Go section.

-Peruvian Nuevo Sol.
+The Peruvian Nuevo Sol is the main currency used in the Amazon.
 There are banks and ATMs in Iquitos where notes in local currency or US dollars can be withdrawn using a UK credit or debit card.
 Several money exchange offices exchange US dollars cash but the rate may be poor).

 Lima (1 hr 15 minutes by air to Iquitos).

-From Lima to Iquitos a flight takes 1 hour 15 mins.
+A flight from Lima to Iquitos takes 1 hour 15 mins.

 If you still have questions, please contact us and one of our Travel Experts will be happy to help.